 Peppered Plantain and Gizzards (Gizdodo) : A combination of Plantains and Gizzards stirred in a delicious sauce.
 This makes a great brunch or dinner.

 Fried Plantains – Popularly known as Dodo: Either deep fried or shallow fried you will be rewarded with a moist, sweet, and chewy plantains.
 It’s fast to put together; it’s easy and great tasting.

-Grilled Plantains also known as Boli or Bole: This can either be made on the charcoal grill or in the oven.
+Grilled Plantains also are known as Boli or Bole: This can either be made on the charcoal grill or in the oven.
 Either way, it doesn’t only taste so good, but it’s also super healthy.
 It is usually served along with fried stew, Grilled Fish, or peanuts.

 - Plantains are a good source of vitamin c (higher than bananas).
-This vitamin c helps the body fight against infections and harmful oxygen free radicals.
+This vitamin c helps the body fight against infections and harmful oxygen-free radicals.